bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

         <code implementing the plan>

 The type annotation in the decorator overrides the type annotation in the function header.
-Custom enums are also used in type validation and only the device/plan names from the defined in the enum are accepted.
+Custom enums based on name lists are also used in type validation to guarantee that only the device/plan names from the defined in the enum are accepted.
 For example, if the submitted plan contains ``"detectors": ["det1", "det4"]``, then the plan is rejected, because there is no detector ``det4`` in the enum type ``DeviceType1``.

 .. note::